JasmineDaniels/theOptimusOctopus/README.md

 ## Description?

-An awesome application to write Notes and keeping track of your thoughts, perfect for todo lists, memos, and the like!
+An awesome application to write Notes and keep track of your thoughts, perfect for todo lists, memos, and the like!

 ## What Problem does it Solve?